Churchill School (Harare)

 Churchill School is a public, day and boarding school for boys aged 12 to 19 located in the Eastlea suburb of Harare, Zimbabwe.
 The school had the first school pipe band in Zimbabwe and produces cricket players of national and international calibre.

 At one time, the school's pipe band was in the Guinness Book of Records for the longest piping hours.
 Pipers Neville Workman, Patrick Forth, Paul Harris and Clive Higgins blew their pipes for a combined 100 hours in July 1976, breaking the previous record of eighty hours.
-It has also produced Legendary athletes like Fabian Muyaba who was the 13th fastest in the world during the early 90s and the fastest in Zimbabwe that time.

 History

 Founded in 1950 as Eastlea Boys' High School, headmaster E.J.
 'Jeeves' Hougaard helped inspire most of Churchill's traditions.
 Hougaard is credited with establishing the name of the school and its affiliation to Winston Churchill and his family, and the school mascot, the bulldog.
 The school was established using the name Eastlea Boys High School and operated at Roosevelt Girls High for the first two terms while a block was being built at Eastlea Boys High.
 It happened then that the headmaster, Mr. Hougaard, wrote to the then Prime Minister of the United Kingdom, Sir Winston Spencer Churchill, to rename the Eastlea Boys High School after him and the permission was granted.
 Since then the school has been known as Churchill School.